akumar2005/ExData_Plotting1/README.md

 1. Download the scripts (LoadData.R, plot1.R, plot2.R, plot3.R, plot4.R) to some directory;
 2. source("LoadData.R") will download the zipped data file and extract the dataset and save in the working area.
-3. The scipts plot1.R, plot2.R, plot3.R and plot4.R generates and saves png files.
+3. The scripts plot1.R, plot2.R, plot3.R and plot4.R generates and saves png files.